 JESSICASIMIEN.COM: Why did you choose the beauty industry?

 KJ: I chose the beauty industry because it grows and it evolves.
 I love to see a transformation.
-It has always been a pleasure to see a big beautiful smile on a woman’s face as and when she gets a makeover.
+It has always been a pleasure to see a big beautiful smile on a woman’s face when she gets a makeover.
 She exudes confidence, she walks away with a purpose, and there is that glow that illuminates from her.

 I love what it does for me too.
 No matter how society defines what beauty is – add a little makeup, even if it’s just lipstick, it makes a difference.
 A woman’s bare face is like a blank canvas.
 Applying quality makeup and amazing artistry technique can transform her into a more confident woman.
 This intertwines with my logo and purpose for KAMI Cosmetics.
 Also it’s a billion dollar industry, why not get a piece of the pie?
 (Smile)